Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 <!-- TODO diagram of example tree -->

-Log trees initially consist of a single leaf node with index 0.
+Log trees initially consist of a single leaf node.
 New leaves are added to the right-most edge of the tree along with a single parent node, to construct the left-balanced binary tree with `n+1` leaves.